ashraffyi/Data-Engineering-Capstone-Project/README.md

 2. [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://aws.amazon.com/marketplace/pp/USA-Hospital-Beds-COVID-19-Definitive-Healthcare/prodview-yivxd2owkloha)
 3. [fips-codes](https://github.com/kjhealy/fips-codes)

-The end case is to have the data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people infected (new and total case),  caused by COVID-19 for a time duration of 30-days based on historical data from JHU.
+The end case is to have the data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people infected (new and total case), Bed Utilization Rate caused by COVID-19 for a time duration of 30-days in  based on historical data from JHU.

 ### Step 2: Explore and Assess the Data